 Why the differences?

 Greg and Kay purchased gift cards and gift certificates that are governed by different state and federal laws.
-Although gift cards and certificates can be great gift ideas for friends and family, not all gift cards and certificates are the same.
-Knowing your rights and being mindful of the fine print can help prevent your gift card or certificate from expiring or having its balance consumed by fees.
-Before purchasing a gift card or certificate, you should consider the following:
+Although gift cards and gift certificates can be great gift ideas for friends and family, not all are the same.
+Knowing your rights and being mindful of the fine print can help prevent your gift card or gift certificate from expiring or having its balance consumed by fees.
+Before purchasing a gift card or gift certificate, you should consider the following:

 Both state and federal law regulate the fees and expiration dates for gift cards and gift certificates.

 Minnesota law generally prohibits the sale of a gift card/gift certificate that has an expiration date or that is subject to any type of service fee (including a dormancy fee).
 This law, however, has a number of exceptions that allow expiration dates or service fees, which include:

 - Cards issued by a bank or other financial institution that can be used at multiple locations, provided that the issuer discloses any expiration date and fees associated with the card.
 These cards will likely carry the logo of the issuing bank or a payment card network (e.g., VISA or MasterCard).